Lotlot de Leon: Personal life

 Former US Navy serviceman Donald Olson and Eva Rodriguez are her biological parents.
 Nora Aunor and Christoper de Leon are her adoptive parents She is also the adoptive sister of actress Matet de Leon, actor Ian de Leon, Kenneth and Kiko.

 She married former teen idol Ramon Christopher Gutierrez (son of Eddie Gutierrez) on March 27, 1989, until they separated in 2003.
 They have four children, including actors Janine Gutierrez and Diego Gutierrez.

 On December 17, 2018, she married Lebanese national Fadi El Soury.

+In June 2026, she acquired property in San Narciso, Quezon.